Brent Spence Bridge: Current bridge

-Replacement
+Planned companion bridge

 In 2008, the Cincinnati City Council supported a plan called Alternative #4, which involved building a new bridge to carry I-75 at the current location and demolishing the Brent Spence Bridge.
 Alternative #4 entailed building a parallel bridge just west of the Brent Spence Bridge.
 It would again be a two-deck bridge, except the top deck would carry all I-75 traffic and the bottom deck would carry south I-71 and local traffic.
 The I-75 deck would have a total of 6 lanes, with 3 lanes each for north and south traffic.
 The I-71 deck would be a total of 5 lanes, divided into 3 lanes for south local traffic, and 2 lanes of south 71 traffic.
 Additionally, Cincinnati City Council expressed interest in using the bridge for a light rail system that would connect downtown Cincinnati to the Cincinnati/Northern Kentucky International Airport.